9 Empty state best practices for UX design in 2023By Emily Dyrland

 In the case where an empty state addresses a technical issue, such as the classic “Error 404”, this generally means there is a huge disconnect in the communication between developers and designers.
 These unhelpful messages likely haven’t been vetted by a designer and confuse the user experience.

 8. Test and iterate

 After designing an empty state UI, it is essential to test it with users to ensure that it meets their needs and expectations.
 Conducting user testing can help designers identify any issues or areas for improvement and make necessary adjustments.
 It is also important to iterate on the design based on user feedback and continue testing to ensure that the empty state UI is effective.

 Personalization is becoming increasingly important in UX design.
 The empty state UI can be an opportunity to personalize the experience for the user.
 For example, if the user has previously interacted with the application and deleted all their data, the empty state screen could display a message like "Welcome back [name], you've deleted your progress.
 Would you like to start again?"
 This personalization can make the user feel more connected to the software, website, or application, increasing usage and engagement.

 - Increase customer engagement

-Tools like the Snapshot Report use empty states to help you increase customer acquisition by assessing prospect's digital marketing needs.
-For example, you’ll be able to see their performance in listings, reviews, social media, websites, digital advertising, SEO, and ecommerce, and empty states will prompt the next steps.
+Tools like the Snapshot Report use empty states to help you increase customer acquisition by assessing prospects' digital marketing needs.
+For example, you’ll be able to see their performance in listings, reviews, social media, websites, digital advertising, SEO, and ecommerce, and empty states will prompt the best next steps to take.